 If you are asked to leave a message PLEASE DO SO including name, number and suspect issue.
 You may find it helpful to use the

-Record Of Animal Disease Event (ROADE) form to collect your observations and thoughts while waiting for the call.
+Record Of Animal Disease Event (ROADE) form to collect your observations and thoughts before calling or while waiting for the call.

 Transmissible spongiform encephalopathy freedom assurance program (TSEFAP)

 Australia is free of bovine spongiform encephalopathy (BSE) and scrapie.
 The TSEFAP is aimed at maintaining this status and ensuring there are measures in place that prevent TSE-infected tissues entering the food chain in the event that a TSE was detected in Australia.
 Animal Health Australia manages the TSEFAP on behalf of Governments and industry.
 See

 Animal Health Australia's web page for more information.